paulosuzart/paulosuzart.github.io/_posts/2016-12-11-one-year-as-remoter.md

 Conclusion
 ===

 We kown remote working and specially remote teams are perfectly doable, but with the wrong tools/approach/people, this is a recipe for a disaster.
-Newcomes to remote work are likely to see it in a too romantic fashion and ruin everything.
+Newcomers to remote work are likely to see it in a too romantic fashion and ruin everything.
 We need to be realistic!

 You need to be disciplined and **show** you are.
 If you work at home but keep your TV on, your preferred smartphone game on, or your wife/husband Interrupting you all the time, please give up.

-If you thing you can predict/suppose people emotions while reading what they wrote, well, you can't.
-So if you are super emotional person your are likely to create more problems than helping team to solve them.
+If you think you can predict/suppose people emotions while reading what they wrote, well, you can't.
+Then if you are super emotional person your are likely to create more problems than helping team to solve them.

 Here a list of tools I believe is almost universal for remote jobs:

    1. Concluence - please document all your shit here
    1. Jira - No, project specific issue trackers (like availabe at [Github](https://github.com)/[Bit Bucket](bitbucket.org)) are not enough.
 It's **way common** to have projects that uses microservices fashion approach, and even if it's not about microservices, a modern app requires more than 2, 3 even 5 different repos.
    1. Slack.
 This is a chat, suppose this is people talking to each other as they would do in real word, so please don't trust this as if it was your bible or the source of truth.
    1. Hangouts/Skype/[Appear.in](appear.in) for video calls.
-A camera in the office (if there is a office) will cause more harm to privacy than help you collaborate.
-So schedule your calls and create wikipage summaries for calls.
+A camera in the office (if there is a office) will cause more harm to privacy than help you to collaborate.
+Please schedule your calls and create wiki pages for summarizing them.
 If you think it's waste of time to document all calls, keep a single project page with decisions and path changes.

+Things to keep distance:

+   1. Google docs - While important piece for creating documents, presentations, sheets, don't expect to collaborate daily tasks using it.
+Keep project documentation in confluence
+   1. Whats App - No comments
+   1. *Chat is your life* approach - This you destroy your project and everything will be just disconnected

 That is it.
 Hope a can continue to learn and improve remoting skills.
 Anything I should learn, I share with you!